 Rosetta Elkin's teaching and research at Harvard GSD, where she is a Lecturer in Landscape Architecture, focuses on innovative applications of ecological and vegetative technologies that consider the role of plants from innovative seed mechanics to bionetworks.
 Rosetta also teaches in the core studio sequence and leads seminars in graphic representation and phytogeography.

-Rosetta recently served as faculty editor for Platform 6, launched by GSD and Actar (2013) and soon to be featured in an exhibition in Gund Hall lobby.
+Elkin recently served as faculty editor for Platform 6, launched by GSD and Actar (2013) and soon to be featured in an exhibition in the main gallery of Gund Hall.
 In 2012–2013 she was the Daniel Urban Kiley Fellow at Harvard GSD.

 Anyone requiring accessibility accommodations should contact the events office at (617) 496-2414 or firstname.lastname@example.org.